- Introduction to Stripe

 For one, you can’t use Stripe if you do certain kinds of business.
 It’s an interesting list that shouldn’t apply to most people, but you can’t use Stripe if your business: is an airline or cruise line, sells age-restricted products, is a bankruptcy lawyer, sells counterfeit goods, is a fortune teller, offers gambling, sells illegal drugs and drug paraphernalia, is a telemarketer, is a pyramid scheme, sells weapons, is involved in pornography, or offers mail-order brides.
 It’s an interesting list, but someone at Stripe will actually confirm the nature of your business, so don’t think you can skirt this requirement.

-You should also know that Stripe will deposit monies into your bank account seven days after the transaction has occurred.
+You should also know that Stripe will deposit monies into your bank account a couple days after the transaction has occurred.
 This allows for refunds to be processed or fraudulent charges to be caught.
 Most payment systems do have a built-in delay, though, except for a PayPal to PayPal transaction.
 In that case, where money is going from one PayPal account to another, I believe the money gets deposited into your account more quickly, like at the end of the day (I forget, and it’s hard to find out such things in the PayPal documentation).
 But in that case, it’s still another delay before the money gets to your bank account after authorizing that transfer.

 Hopefully this post has managed to tempt you into learning more about Stripe and considering it for your next e-commerce project.
 If you’d like another developer’s perspective, check out this article (it’s a tad more technical than mine, but good).
 And, of course, you can just head over to Stripe and start going through the documentation.